vinihiga/JAGER/README.md

 * If you want to change the Engine Code, you must open the JAGER project.

 * If you want to change the Game (itself) Code, you must open the Game project.

+# How to contribute

+You can contribute by helping with the current "to do tasks" on the Kanban that are being worked on "Projects" tab above.
+Afther that, you can make a Pull Request and your code will be analyzed if it's possible to be added into a future version.

 # Current Contributors